-|Guangren Lama Temple Pictures|
+|Guangren Temple Pictures|

-The original Mountain Gate had already been destroyed before the rebuild.
+The original Mountain Gate had already been destroyed before the reconstruction.
 Carved with beams and beautiful paintings, the new gate looks magnificent.
 As the entrance door is closed, visitors should enter the temple from the small eastern wicket.
 Inside the Mountain Gate, there is a Zhao Bi (a stone wall) engraved with the embossments of Buddha and the eighteen arhats.
 It is a grandiose brick-carved piece of architecture.
-Round across the Zhao Bi, you will see a tall hexagonal pavilion with an imperial stele of 'The Guangren Lama Temple Stele Erected under the Imperial Order' written by Emperor Kangxi who erected it.
+Round across the Zhao Bi, you will see a tall hexagonal pavilion with an imperial stele of 'The Guangren Temple Stele Erected under the Imperial Order' written by Emperor Kangxi who erected it.
 There are wells with stone rails on both sides of the stele.

 |A hall for worshipping |

-Eight Treasures in the temple
+Eight Treasures in the Temple

-The Ming versions of 'The Heart of Prajna Paraminta Sutra' in 6,600 volumes.
+3. The Ming versions of 'The Heart of Prajna Paraminta Sutra' in 6,600 volumes.

-The marble lotus vat bestowed by Emperor Qianlong.
+4. The marble lotus vat bestowed by Emperor Qianlong.

-The lotus throne of the Tang Dynasty for the statue of 12-year-old Buddha Sakyamuni.
+5. The lotus throne of the Tang Dynasty for the statue of 12-year-old Buddha Sakyamuni.

-A pair of nanmu dragon lanterns awarded by the Empress Dowager Cixi.
+6. A pair of nanmu dragon lanterns awarded by the Empress Dowager Cixi.

-A sandalwood throne of the Qing Dynasty in the Grand Hall.
+7. A sandalwood throne of the Qing Dynasty in the Grand Hall.

-A hand-engraved gold Manda from Nepal.
+8. A hand-engraved gold Manda from Nepal.

-Six horizontal tablets in the temple
+Six Horizontal Tablets in the Temple

 2. 'Royal Graciousness for Western China' by Emperor Kangxi.